-Ignore him, she thought furiously to herself.
+She'd just ignore him and he'd go away.
+Right?
 She heard the sound of another cigarette lighting.
 Could Willow maybe do the whole block with a protection spell?

 "That's what I can't figure out.
 Why?"

-He's never going to shut up.
+He was never going to shut up.
 Never.
 She put the pillow over her head but his voice still droned in her ears.

 "You hang out with a Watcher that used to raise nasty demons.
 Your girl Red almost became a demon.
 Xander's girl toy was a demon till she lost her powers.
-Hell you used to date a demon, one that killed your watcher's girlfriend and tried to destroy the entire world.
+Hell, you used to date a demon, one that killed your watcher's girlfriend and tried to destroy the entire world.
 Why am I so much worse?"